Pran (actor): Later career (1967−retirement)

 From 1969 to 1982, Pran was one of the highest-paid actors in Bollywood.
 He played the lead role in the film Aurat (1967) paired opposite Padmini, with Rajesh Khanna in a supporting role.
 Pran and Khanna worked in five more films — Maryada (1971), Jaanwar (1983), Souten (1983), Bewafai (1985) and Durgaa (1985).
 In 1973, he recommended Amitabh Bachchan to Prakash Mehra for the character of Vijay in Zanjeer, a role earlier offered to Dev Anand and Dharmendra.
 Pran's role as Sher Khan, with his red wig and beard and Pathan I style was well appreciated.
 Pran acted with Bachchan in about 14 films with notable ones being Zanjeer (1973), Majboor (1974), Don (1978), Amar Akbar Anthony (1977), Dostana (1980), Kaalia (1981), Naseeb (1981) and Sharaabi (1984).

 Pran occasionally accepted antagonistic roles from 1971 to 1992.
 He appeared as a villain in films like Maryada, Naya Zamana, Jawan Muhabat, Aan Baan, Roop Tera Mastana, Yeh Gulistan Hamara, Gaddar, Rahu Ketu, Andha Kanoon (1983), Duniya (1984), Insaaf Kaun Karega, Durgaa, Bewafai, Hoshiyar, Dharm Adhikari and Azaad Desh Ke Ghulam.
 Pran had dual roles in Khoon Ka Rishta, Insaaf and Jangal Mein Mangal.

 He produced the movie Lakshmanrekha in 1991, the only one he produced in his Bollywood career, and played Kishan Lal Sharma in the movie.

 Pran at his 90th birthday in 2010.

 In 1998, at the age of 78, Pran suffered a heart attack, after which he started rejecting film offers due to age-related problems.
 But in the 1990s, Amitabh Bachchan requested Pran to do roles in his home productions Tere Mere Sapne (1996) and Mrityudata (1997).
 Pran made an exception by acting in them to help Bachchan through a difficult time in his career.
 In 1997, his character in Mrityudaata was modified to compensate for Pran's shaking legs in real life and in Tere Mere Sapne, his shots were taken with him seated.
 After 2000, he made a few guest appearances.

 Personal life

-Pran married Shukla Ahluwalia in 1945 and has two sons, Arvind and Sunil Sikand, and a daughter, Pinky.
+Pran married Shukla Sikand (née Ahluwalia; 1 October 1924 – 26 March 2016) on 18 April 1945 and has two sons, Arvind (born 11 August 1946) and Sunil (born 19 September 1949), and a daughter Pinky (born 1953).

 Illness and death

-He was treated at the Lilavati Hospital and died on 12 July 2013.
+He was treated at the Lilavati Hospital and died on 12 July 2013 at the age of 93.
 He had been admitted to hospital a few times in the last few months for deteriorating health; at some point he was battling pneumonia.
 Pran's death was widely noted by statesmen and his fellow entertainers.
 Prime Minister Manmohan Singh paid his condolences on his death and called him "an icon".
 Veteran actor Amitabh Bachchan tweeted his feelings about his death calling him a "magnificent pillar" of the film industry.